adyen-examples/adyen-step-by-step-integration-workshop/README.md

 </details>

 **Step 17.** Congratulations, you've successfully built an integration with Adyen!
 You can now add support for different [payment methods](https://docs.adyen.com/payment-methods/).
-You can (optionally) now compare your solution to the solution in the [workshop/solution branch].
+You can (optionally) now compare your solution to the solution in the [workshop/solution branch](https://github.com/adyen-examples/adyen-step-by-step-integration-workshop/tree/workshop/solution/src).

 If you want to go the extra mile, you can try enabling the following payment methods: